thejollyoldman/melbourne_gp_2020/README.md

 **Cost for weekend:** $200-$300.
 Average it to $250.

 ## Transport to and from Albert Park
-We can catch trams with a Myki (Melbourne version of Opal) to Albert park from corner Spencer St and Collins St about 5 minute walk from Crown Plaza.
+We can catch trams with a Myki (Melbourne version of Opal) to Albert park from corner Spencer St and Collins St about 5 minute walk from Crown Plaza and an 11 minute tram ride.